-- seafriends home -- conservation -- war for marine reserves -- Rev 20041010,20041022,20041108,

 Indeed the numbers of snapper found around Goat Island are much higher than anywhere else.
 Various publications mention various factors of 7, 14 and 28.
 The Baited Underwater Video technique is not reliable and scientists now admit that this high number was due to an unusually high influx of migrant snapper from two years of very good recruitment (see further).
 Also Goat Island has always been a snapper hot spot.
 DoC still espouses the kina barrens hypothesis even though scientists are now doubting its validity.
 We have extensively rebutted this hypothesis and shown that the research supporting this idea does not actually prove it (Science exposed).
 DoC also keeps claiming extensive experience with marine reserves overseas, even though these places have no resemblance to the NZ situation.
 When studying our own extensive experience with marine reserves, as becomes clear further down, the benefits of marine reserves are barely measurable and they are certainly not justifying more costly failed marine reserves.The Government’s Biodiversity Strategy, released in 2000, specified a goal of protecting a full range of natural marine habitats and ecosystems by 2010.
 With the announcement of Te Wharawhara (Ulva Island) marine reserve at Rakiura/Stewart Island earlier this year a further step was taken towards meeting the goal of 10%.
 Two marine reserves, around the Auckland and Kermadec Islands however are a significant proportion of that protection and are very inaccessible.

 The Government's Biodiversity Strategy for the sea is based on flawed arguments and is not backed by solid science.
-It has never been voted for by the NZ public and has therefore no public mandate.
+It has never been voted for by the NZ public and has therefore no public mandate as it is forced onto signatory nations, without public discussion/voting.
 Furthermore, it is not the best way of saving NZ seas.
 As all present marine reserves are subject to the Marine Reserves Act 1971, which prescribes as the sole purpose of conservation their use for marine research, the Biodiversity Strategy has no mandate in law either.
 The fact that DoC (or Government?) pursues marine reserves without such mandate must lead to disappointment, either due to these reserves being frustrated in court or the public losing confidence and trust in DoC, justice and common sense.“The area protected around mainland New Zealand is equivalent in area to only two thirds of New Zealand’s smallest national park on land (Abel Tasman),” Ms Wong said.
 “We have an obligation to protect our marine environment for future generations.
 Marine reserves are about facilitating changes towards a more natural marine environment by removing targeted human pressures, and not necessarily about greater abundances of each species.
 Over time, numbers of different species may go up or down with natural variation.
 Each marine reserve offers unique opportunities for scientific research and each one will yield different results because the environment in each is different, Ms Wong said.
 Changes did not occur overnight.
 Even after 30 years environmental changes would still be expected to occur.

 The total area in mainland marine reserves amounts to about 150km2 but any comparison between sea and land is bound to be wrong because these two places are radically different (biodiversity/marine).
 Our national parks are useless tracts of land, mostly consisting of ice and bare rock.
 Although protected, they still teem with introduced pests threatening the native wildlife.
 If one wants a better comparison, only islands like Little Barrier and the Poor Knights should be taken into account because in these places all threats have been removed.
 There is simply no comparison (FAQs).
 At what cost is society willing to facilitate changes towards a more natural marine environment when such an environment cannot be found on land?Media contact: Felicity Wong.
 Send Felicity Wong an e-mail about this article firstname.lastname@example.org but first read on.